srmitharwal/chromeExtensions/BookmarkShourtcut/README.md

 Simple chrome extension to add bookmark.
 It will directly add bookmar to bookmark toolbar.
-Shourtkey is Ctrl+B.
+ShortCut key is Ctrl+B.